Jennifer Meta Robinson, Ph.D

 Her work in the environmental humanities includes an ethnographic study of community-building in The Farmers’ Market Book: Growing Food, Cultivating Community, with J. A. Hartenfeld (2007), which was a finalist for the Best Books in Indiana award for its analysis of the reciprocal relationships between the personal and the social, the environmental and the human at contemporary markets.
 The book has been widely read in college courses, including in departments of anthropology, political science, sociology, comparative literature, and informatics.
 She is co-editor, with Leila Monaghan and Jane Goodman, of A Cultural Approach to Interpersonal Communication (Blackwell, second edition 2012), which is used by 500 Indiana University students each semester in the multi-section freshman course she directs.
 The latest edition of the book introduces contemporary social media into the study of communicative practices as they are used to negotiate culture, identity, and power among people from North Africa to North America, from 17th-century Quakers to contemporary text messagers, and from grade school students to college undergraduates.
 She also co-edited Teaching Environmental Literacy across the Curriculum and Across Campus (with Reynolds and Brondizio, 2010).
 Her new work includes an ethnography of knowledge practices among small sustainable farmers in the US and a volume on the exigencies of Selling Local.

-She is affiliated with Integrated Program in the Environment and the Center for the Study of Global Change at Indiana University.
+She is affiliated with the faculty of Communication and Culture, the Integrated Program in the Environment, and the Center for the Study of Global Change at Indiana University.